 After completing his priestly studies at St. Mary’s Seminary in Baltimore, Maryland in 1960, Porter was ordained a priest for the Diocese of Fall River in Massachusetts and assigned to St. Mary’s Catholic Church in North Attleboro, Massachusetts.
-Three years later, Porter is transferred because of complaints received about his behavior from parents.
+Three years later, Porter is transferred because of complaints received about his behavior from his parents.
 In 1965, he is transferred again after the Diocese of Fall River receives similar complaints.
-In 1967, he is taken out of his parish assignment and sent for treatment to Jemez Springs with the Paraclete Fathers who specialize in treating priests for psycho-sexual disorders, especially with children.

-From the time of the Porter scandal in the early 1990’s until the Boston Globe’s Spotlight’s initial articles appeared in January 2002, media coverage of the sexual abuse scandal in the Catholic Church concentrated on seemingly isolated and disconnected incidents.
-It wasn’t until the Spotlight Team started putting the pieces of the horrific puzzle together was the full truth to be revealed.
+From the time of the Porter scandal in the early 1990s until the Boston Globe’s Spotlight’s initial articles appeared in January 2002, media coverage of the sexual abuse scandal in the Catholic Church concentrated on seemingly isolated and disconnected incidents.
+It wasn’t until the Spotlight Team started putting the pieces of the horrific puzzle together was the full truth was revealed.

 When the Boston Globe began its investigation into the sexual abuse of minors by Archdiocesan priests in 2001, there were skeptics even among Globe staff.
 In the end, the Spotlight Team published more than 600 articles and provided the public its first comprehensive glimpse into the nature and scope of the problem of sexual abuse in the Catholic Church.
 Globe researchers and reporters did more to uncover the vast cover-up and conspiracy surrounding sexual abuse than any other major newspaper in the country.
 Perhaps more importantly, they made connections between the priest at the parish level and the authorities over them-the bishops and cardinal of the Archdiocese of Boston.